Go Back

 Butter - you want your butter to be soft for this recipe so that it creams with the sugar properly.
 Softened butter should be firm enough that it holds its shape but yield gentle pressure when pressed gently with your finger.
 Room temperature method: you can do this by taking your butter out of the fridge and cutting into cubes.
 Let it sit at room temperature for 1 hour before using.
 Microwave method (quicker): cut into cubes and place in a heatproof bowl or plate.
 Microwave for 10 seconds at a time until it’s soft but firm enough to hold its shape with some resistance.

 Re-rolling the dough scraps - You can re-roll the dough scraps to cut out more cookies.
-Just roll it, chill then cut out.
+Just roll it, chill and then cut out again.

 Caster sugar - also known as superfine sugar is a finer sugar used for bakes where you want a finer crumb.
 If you can’t find caster sugar, you can use granulated sugar.